Citizens Elect Members Of The

 Detailed Explanation: The Architecture of Representation

-• Heads of State: In parliamentary systems, the prime minister is typically not directly elected by the public but is the leader of the party that commands a majority in the elected legislature.
+• Legislators: Members of a national parliament (e. * Local Officials: Mayors, city council members, and school board members, who wield significant power over daily life. g., Members of Parliament in the UK, Congresspeople in the USA, Deputies in France).
+Here's the thing — * Executive Leaders: A president elected directly by the people or by an electoral college. * Heads of State: In parliamentary systems, the prime minister is typically not directly elected by the public but is the leader of the party that commands a majority in the elected legislature.

 The context of "the" is therefore critical: citizens elect members of the legislature is the most universal and foundational truth.
-But this legislative body then forms the government, enacts laws, controls the budget, and often holds the executive accountable.
+This legislative body then forms the government, enacts laws, controls the budget, and often holds the executive accountable.
 The entire framework rests on the principles of political equality (one person, one vote), universal suffrage (the right of all adult citizens to vote), and free and fair elections (characterized by genuine competition, voter privacy, and impartial administration).

 Step-by-Step: The Electoral Cycle Demystified